-- The Referee analyzes the fencing and announces his decisions by means of the signals and words above. - 2.
-In following the fencing phrase, the Referee uses the following words without making the signals: "Riposte," "Counter-riposte"

-The signal for "Attack" is also used for the following actions: "Remise," "Reprise," "Redoublement." - 3.
-The fencers may politely ask the Referee for a more complete analysis of the fencing phrase. - 4.
+- 1. The referee announces his decisions by means of the signals and words above. - 2.
+In following the fencing phrase the referee uses the following words without making the signals: "Riposte!", "Counter-riposte!".
+The gesture "Attack" will also be used for the actions of "Remise!", "Reprise!", "Redouble!" - 3.
+The fencers may politely ask the referee for a more complete analysis of the fencing phrase. - 4.
 Each signal must last 1-2 seconds, be expressive and be correctly made.
-Above they refer to the fencer on the Referee's right.
+Above they refer to the fencer of the referee's right.